Magnetic field draping around clumpy high-velocity clouds in galactic halo: Discussion

 We do not include such non-uniform velocities or magnetic fields in models in this study in order to isolate the effect of the clumpy density structure from that of velocities or magnetic fields as well as to keep the number of free parameters in the simulations manageable.
 In addition, the turbulent velocity and tangled magnetic fields of HVCs are not as well identified by observations as their density structure since these are more complicated and hard to observe.

-Also it is worth noting that many of the studies mentioned above typically aim to simulate a cloud being launched from a galactic disc, which is clearly a turbulent environment.
-The parameter space of our models represents HVCs at larger distances infalling from the intergalactic space.
+Also, it is worth noting that many of the studies mentioned above typically aim to simulate a cloud being launched from a galactic disc or a static ISM cloud under fast-moving hot galactic outflows.
+In both cases, clouds originate from the turbulent galactic ISM environment.
+In comparison, the parameter space of our models represents HVCs at larger distances infalling from the intergalactic space.
 Thus far, it is not well studied to what extent such clouds are affected by the turbulent environment.

 In this work, we do not simulate the metallicity difference between the cloud and the halo gas.
 We instead set a uniform metallicity throughout the simulation domain as previously mentioned in Section \ref{sec:method}. \citet{Miller_2013} estimated a lower limit of the hot-phase halo gas metallicity to be $\sim 0.2\,\rm Z_{\odot}$ by comparing the electron density estimated from their OVII K$\alpha$ absorption line measurements and the dispersion measure of pulsars in the Large Magellanic Cloud (\citealt{Anderson_2010}).
 Having said that, using the same metallicity for the halo and HVC is well motivated by the fact that the observed metallicities of the halo gas ($\sim 0.2\,\rm Z_{\odot}$) and HVCs ($0.1-0.3\,\rm Z_{\odot}$) largely overlap.